Designing Decision Support Systems Using Counterfactual Prediction Sets: Introduction

-Within the vast literature of multi-armed bandits (refer to Slivkins~\cite{slivkins2019introduction} for a recent review), our work is most closely related to causal bandits~\citep{lattimore2016causal,lee2018structural,de2020causal} and combinatorial multi-armed bandits~\citep{chen2013combinatorial}.
+Within the vast literature of multi-armed bandits (refer to~\citet{slivkins2019introduction} for a recent review), our work is most closely related to causal bandits~\citep{lattimore2016causal,lee2018structural,de2020causal} and combinatorial multi-armed bandits~\citep{chen2013combinatorial}.
 In causal bandits, there is a known causal relationship between arms and rewards, similarly as in our work.
 However, the focus is on using this causal relationship, rather than counterfactual inference, to explore more efficiently and achieve lower regret.
 In combinatorial multi-armed bandits, one can pull any subset of arms, namely a super arm, at the same time.
 Then, the goal is to identify the (near-)optimal super arm.
 While one could view our problem as an instance of combinatorial multi-armed bandits, our goal is not to identify the optimal super arm but the optimal base arm.
+Further, our work also relates to an extensive line of work using multi-armed bandits in real-world applications, which includes, but is not limited to, efficient data collection for clinical trials~\citep{durand2018contextual}, dynamic product pricing~\citep{misra2019dynamic, mueller2019low}, optimal assortment selection~\citep{agrawal2019mnl}, and anomaly detection on networks~\citep{ding2019interactive}.
+The survey by~\citet{bouneffouf2020survey} includes more examples of real-world applications where multi-armed bandits have been used.

 In learning under algorithmic triage, a classifier predicts the ground truth label of a given fraction of the samples and leaves the remaining ones to a human expert, as instructed by a triage policy~\citep{mozannar2020consistent, de2020regression, de2021classification, okati2021differentiable}.
 In contrast, in our work, for each sample, a classifier is used to build a set of label predictions and the human expert needs to predict a label value from the set.